 January: the Biggest Month for Divorce.
 But Are the Holidays Really to Blame?

 A few years ago, the Huffington Post reported that January was the biggest month for divorces.
-According to attorneys interviewed, there was a general consensus that post-holiday divorces are the high point for the year.
-To be sure, many divorce attorneys in Orlando may likely see a spike in marital dissolutions just after the holiday season.
+According to lawyers interviewed, there was a general consensus that post-holiday divorces are the high point for the year.
+To be sure, many divorce lawyers in Orlando may likely see a spike in marital dissolutions just after the holiday season.
 The research seems to suggest that the holidays are the cause; but is this really the case?

 Why Do People Divorce In General?